-Sixty-five years ago on this day, Mileva Maric died alone and unknown in Zurich at the age of seventy-two.
+On this day in 1948, Mileva Maric died alone and unknown in Zurich aged seventy-two.
 “Few stories in the history of science are as heartbreaking [as hers],” claimed the New Scientist.
 A brilliant woman born in the late 19th century, her aspiration to be a physicist was always going to the thwarted by gender discrimination.
 But she had the added misfortune of falling in love with the most celebrated genius of the modern era, Albert Einstein.
 In the beginning, theirs was a relationship of shared studies, experiments, ideas and mutual inspiration.
 But as Albert ascended into the scientific stratosphere, Mileva was relegated to domestic duties.
 Increasingly lonely and isolated, she became prey to her own crippling insecurities, which plunged her into the deepest depressions.
 It was a tragic fate for a woman who was not only a genius in her own right but who also may very well have contributed to the theory of relativity.

 In 1896, twenty-one-year-old Mileva Maric began studying physics at the exclusive Swiss Federal Institute of Technology in Zurich.
 Only the fifth female student to pass through its venerated portals, it was here that she met 17-year-old Albert Einstein.
 The two studied together, achieved similar grades and, in 1898, became a couple.
 Einstein graduated in 1900, while Maric tried twice to obtain a diploma – but her efforts were disrupted when she fell pregnant in 1901.
 They married in 1903 and had two more children.